BotanicalAmy/Vehicle-Research/README.md

 I pulled the five year cost of ownership for both the Volvo XC60 and the Toyota Rav4 from Edmunds.com.
 Costs included fuel, maintenance, repairs, and insurance.
 I did not include the depreciation, as this is accounted for in my model.
 Edmmunds did note that the Volvo XC60 depreciates $32,044 in the first five years, while the Toyota Rav4 depreciates by $14,412.

 For the first five years, the Volvo XC60 has a total cost of ownership of $25,654 and the Toyota Rav4 has a total cost of ownership of $20,239.
 The Volvo XC60 is $5,415 more expensive to own than the Toyota Rav4 for the first five years.
-Premium fuel and repair costs are the biggest contributors to the difference in cost of owndership.
+Premium fuel and repair costs are the biggest contributors to the difference in cost of ownership.

 ## Calculating net cost